CollinHeist/TitleCardMaker/docs/getting_started/connections/tmdb.md

 ---
 title: Connecting to TMDb
 description: >
-    How to connect TitleCardMaker to The Movie Database.
+    How to connect TitleCardMaker to The Movie Database (TMDb).
 tags:
     - Tutorial
     - TMDb